Asia-Pacific: Overview of merger regimes

 No competition law

-The Vietnamese law on competition provides for a merger control regime and the relevant authorities have been receiving, on average, three to four notifications per year.
-There are no reports of transactions being blocked.
+The 2004 Vietnamese Law on Competition provided for a merger control regime and the relevant authorities used to receive, on average, three to four notifications per year.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.